 The Miller Park Zoo in Bloomington is a great place to take the whole family for a day out.
 Founded in 1891, the zoo has over 300 animals in its care.

-Some of those resident critters include lions, tigers, bears, red pandas, and monkeys.
+Those resident critters include lions, tigers, bears, red pandas, and monkeys.
 There are also plenty of activities for the kids, including a petting zoo, a playground, and a train ride.

 This zoo is hailed for its dedication to education and conservation, so you can know that you’re supporting a good cause while simultaneously having a good time.
 Are you looking for an all-day adventure?
 Look no further!